 If you come to France, one of the accents you’re most likely to hear is a North African one.
 That is, one from someone from Morocco, Algeria, or Tunisia.
 These countries were colonized by France in the 19th century and although they’ve been independent for a long time, French is still an official language spoken and taught in each of these places.

 Naturally, the French spoken here is heavily influenced by Arabic, which is the true native language of a majority of the population.
 That means that some sounds tend to be more guttural and harsher, and the intonation tends to be more marked than standard French.

 You’ll also often hear some Arabic words mixed in with the French ones, especially if you’re visiting one of these countries.
 It reminds me a bit of how New Yorkers tend to know a few Yiddish words.
 Here in France- or, at least, in Paris – most people know what phrases like Inch ‘Allah (God willing) and a few others mean.

 Keep in mind, though, that some North African French speakers have barely any noticeable accent at all.
 These people usually went to an international or French school, rather than local one, growing up.

-As you can see from the list at the beginning of this article, many countries in central Africa include French as an official language.
+As you can see from the list at the beginning of this article, there are many French-speaking countries in central Africa.
 Generally, the French spoken in Central Africa tends to be a bit staccato.

 Some African French speakers will also have a more “w” sound for “r” ‘s.
 But do not try to repeat this – in France, it’s considered a racist caricature, a bit like how Chinese immigrants in America were mocked for pronouncing “r” like “l”.